-There are various remedies available to a victim of domestic violence, including but not limited to the following: obtaining exclusive possession of the residence; obtaining temporary custody of the children; obtaining financial support.
+There are various remedies available to a victim of domestic violence, including but not limited to the following: a restraining order preventing contact with the victim; obtaining exclusive possession of the residence; obtaining temporary custody of the children; and/or obtaining financial support.

 If you have you been served with a Temporary Restraining Order, you will need an experienced attorney to protect your rights and defend against the allegations.
 Domestic violence accusations can lead to:

 Given the complexities involved with Domestic Violence Proceedings, we advise you to contact one of our experienced family law attorneys at 908-735-5161 at Gebhardt & Kiefer today.
 We handle Domestic Violence and family law issues throughout New Jersey.